TaceoLabs/co-snarks/README.md

 coCircom, all existing circom circuits can be promoted to coSNARKs without any modification to the original circuit.

-Additionally, coCircom is fully compatible with the **Groth16** and **Plonk** backends of [snarkjs](https://github.com/iden3/snarkjs), the native proving systems for circom.
-Proofs built with coCircom can be verified using snarkjs, and vice versa.
+Additionally, **coCircom** is fully compatible with the **Groth16** and **Plonk** backends of [snarkjs](https://github.com/iden3/snarkjs), the native proving systems for circom.
+Proofs generated with **coCircom** can be verified using snarkjs, and vice versa.
+The same applies to **coNoir**, generated proofs can be verified with Barretenberg, and vice versa.

 The project is built with pure Rust and consists of multiple libraries:

+- **coCircom**:
+  - **co-circom**: The main library that exposes the functionality of **coCircom**.
   - **circom-mpc-vm**: A MPC-VM that executes the circom file in a distributed manner (building the extended witness).
   - **circom-mpc-compiler**: A compiler that generates the MPC-VM code from the circom file.
   - **circom-types**: A library for serialization and deserialization of snarkjs artifacts, such as ZKeys and R1CS files.
   - **co-groth16**: A library for verifying and proving a Groth16 coSNARK, verifiable by snarkjs.
   - **co-plonk**: A library for verifying and proving a Plonk coSNARK, verifiable by snarkjs.
   - **co-circom-snarks**: A library for the shared code of co-plonk and co-groth16.

+- **coNoir**:
+  - **co-noir**: The main library that exposes the functionality of **coNoir**.
+  - **co-acvm**: A MPC version of Noir's ACVM that executes ACIR.
+  - **co-brillig**: A MPC version of Noir's Brillig VM that executes unconstrained functions.
+  - **co-builder**: A library that transforms the generated shared witness into a shared proving key.
+  - **co-ultrahonk**: A MPC version of Aztec's UltraHonk prover, compatible with Barretenberg.
+  - **ultrahonk**: A a Rust rewrite of Aztec's UltraHonk prover, compatible with Barretenberg.

-The following libraries are agnostic to coCircom and will be used in the future for other coSNARKs:
+The following libraries are agnostic to **coCircom**/**coNoir** and will be used in the future for other coSNARKs:

 - **mpc-core**: Implementation of MPC protocols.
 - **mpc-net**: Network library for MPC protocols.

-The binary `co-circom` is a CLI tool that uses the libraries to build a coSNARK (source found in the **co-circom** folder).
+The `co-circom` and `co-noir` binaries are CLI tools that use these libraries to build a **coSNARK**.
+Both libraries also expose all functionality used by the binaries, so that you can integrate them into you projects.
+Checkout the [coCircom examples](./co-circom/co-circom/examples) and [coNoir examples](./co-noir/co-noir/examples) to see more.

 ## Installation